ConnorBurgess/fast-table-redux/README.md

 * * *

 ## Description
-FastTable is a web application with full CRUD that allows restaraunt operations and front desk to manage walk-in guests with speed and ease.
+FastTable is a web application with full CRUD that allows restaurant operations and front desk to manage walk-in guests with speed and ease.
 Functionality includes tracking number of tables remaining in a server's section, section details, and quickly seating guests.
 * * *
 <img src="./src/img/components.jpg" alt="component diagram">